Bill Addresses Income Inequality & Requires Prevailing Wages for Service Workers Struggling to Make Ends Meet

 The bill applies to subcontracted transportation center service workers at Newark Liberty International Airport, Newark Penn Station and the Hoboken Terminal that perform jobs such as escort services, cargo related and ramp services, in-terminal and in-station and passenger handling services, cleaning services and concession services.

-Under the bill, a subcontracted transportation center service worker who toils as a food service worker, skycap or redcap receiving tips would receive a cash wage of at least two-thirds of the wage rate that must be paid.
+Under the bill (A-4870), a subcontracted transportation center service worker who toils as a food service worker, skycap or redcap receiving tips would receive a cash wage of at least two-thirds of the wage rate that must be paid.
 Tipped skycaps, redcaps and food service workers would also receive the full amount of benefits and paid time off minimums.